-1. Introduction
+1 Introduction

-Since the late 1970s and early 1980s when the economic reforms were initiated, China has achieved fast economic growth and substantial rise of income level.
-At the same time, China has experienced increasingly rising income inequality (Griffin and Zhao, 1993; Riskin et al, 2001; Gustafsson et al, 2008; Ravallion and Chen, 2007; Li et al, 2013).
-The income inequality in China as a whole in terms of Gini Coefficients, increased from 0.28 in 1983 to 0.48 in 2007 (Ravallion and Chen, 2007, Li et al, 2013).
+Since the late 1970s and early 1980s when the economic reforms were initiated, China has achieved fast economic growth and a substantial rise of income level.
+At the same time, China has experienced increasingly rising income inequality (Griffin and Zhao 1993; Riskin et al. 2001; Gustafsson et al. 2008; Ravallion and Chen 2007; Li et al. 2013).
+The income inequality in China as a whole in terms of Gini coefficients, increased from 0.28 in 1983 to 0.48 in 2007 (Ravallion and Chen 2007; Li et al. 2013).
 Meanwhile, rural income growth and inequality displayed almost the same pattern in China.
-The rural household net income per capita was only 686 yuan in 1990, and first surpassed 2000 yuan in 1997.
-It was more than 5000 yuan in 2009, and close to 8000 yuan in 2012.
-Along with the increase of income level, the Gini coefficient expanded gradually from 0.31 in 1990 to almost 0.39 in 2011 (NBS, 2012).
+The rural household net income per capita was only CNY686 in 1990, and first surpassed CNY2,000 in 1997.
+It was more than CNY5000 in 2009, and close to CNY8000 in 2012.
+Along with the increase of income level, the Gini coefficient expanded gradually from 0.31 in 1990 to almost 0.39 in 2011 (NBS 2012).

 In studying the income distribution, the cross-sectional data only capture a static income disparity, while the income mobility based on the longitudinal data will characterize the income variations across years.
 Both the income gap in any given year and long-term income status reflect the income inequality.
 However, the latter is more important.
 If the position of particular families in income hierarchy varies widely from year to year, the short-term income distribution would not be solidified, and low-income earners have a good chance to be high-income earners.
-The inequality is a sign of social mobility, and equality of opportunity (Friedman, 1962; Krueger, 2012).
+The inequality is a sign of social mobility, and equality of opportunity (Friedman 1962; Krueger 2012).

-Lots of attentions have been paid to the static income inequality in rural China.
+A lot of attention has been paid to the static income inequality in rural China.
 How about the income mobility?
-Using the data from the Ministry of Agricultural in China, Sun et al (2007) found that during the period from 1986 to 2001, the rural household income mobility was peaked between 1991 and 1995, and also higher than urban household.
+Using the data from the Ministry of Agriculture in China, Sun et al. (2007) found that during the period from 1986 to 2001, the rural household income mobility was peaked between 1991 and 1995, and also higher than urban household income mobility.
 Their results further suggested that education and migration played positive effects on rural household income growth.
-Based on China Household Income Survey data, Luo (2009) also pointed out that the increase of rural household income mobility since 1990s was caused by the increasing number of rural-to-urban migrant workers and more opportunities for non-agricultural employment to some extent.
-In addition, the household size was an important factor influencing the income mobility (Zhang et al, 2007; Khor & Pencavel; 2010).
+Based on the China Household Income Project (CHIP) survey data, Luo (2009) also pointed out that the increase of rural household income mobility since the 1990s was caused by the increasing number of rural-to-urban migrant workers and more opportunities for non-agricultural employment to some extent.
+In addition, the household size was an important factor influencing the income mobility (Zhang et al. 2007; Khor and Pencavel 2010).

-Compare with urban household income mobility, Wang (2005) found the rural household income mobility was higher according to the data from China Health and Nutrition Survey (CHNS) during 1989 to 1997.
+Compared with urban household income mobility, Wang (2005) found that the rural household income mobility was higher according to the data from China Health and Nutrition Survey (CHNS) during 1989 to 1997.
 The same results were indicated by Wang and Hu (2008) based on CHNS data from 1989 to 2006.
 Using CHIP data, Khor and Pencavel (2010) found that the rural household income mobility was lower than urban household in the early 1990s, and then changed to be a little bit higher from 1998 to 2002.
-Regarding to the effect of income mobility on inequality, existing literatures on rural household income mobility all suggested that the income mobility would help improve the income distribution and therefore narrow the income gap (Wang, 2005; Wang & Hu, 2008; Shi et al, 2010; Zhou & Wang, 2010)
+Regarding to the effect of income mobility on inequality, existing literature on rural household income mobility suggest that the income mobility would help improve the income distribution and therefore narrow the income gap (Wang 2005; Wang and Hu 2008; Shi et al. 2010; Zhou and Wang 2010).